-While female entrepreneurs face additional hurdles, it is unclear whether this gap increases during crises: women may be more impacted due to those same hurdles, but they may also be more resilient due to their sectors of operations.
-In a large sample of partnered male and female Kenyan youth microentrepreneurs, this paper documents more severe consequences of COVID-19 for women across a variety of outcomes: business ownership; sales and profits; adaptability; leisure; and intra-household decision-making.
-However, the impact of randomized grants greatly offsets these declines, and generally does so as strongly for women as for men.
+While female entrepreneurs face multiple obstacles, it is unclear whether gender gaps worsen during economic crises: women may be more impacted than men due to those existing obstacles and restrictive social norms, but they may also be less exposed due to their specialized sectors of operation, or if a crisis flattens everyone together.
+In a large sample of partnered Kenyan youth microentrepreneurs, we document more severe consequences two years after the COVID-19 crisis for female entrepreneurs across various outcomes: business ownership; sales and profits; adaptability; time-use; and intrahousehold decision-making.
+However, the impact of randomized grants significantly offsets these declines, demonstrating a strong mitigating impact for both women and men.
+The grants increase women's labor supply, at the expense of domestic work, leisure time, and childcare hours, while they have no significant impacts on men's time allocation.

-^{}Campos, Safir, and Zia are from the World Bank (fcampos@worldbank.org, asafir@worldbank.org, and bzia@worldbank.org, respectively); Hernandez-de-Benito is from the University of Alicante (mhernandez.debenito@ua.es); and Jamison is from the University of Exeter (j.jamison@exeter.ac.uk).
+^{}Campos, Safir, and Zia are from the World Bank (fcampos@worldbank.org, asafir@worldbank.org, and bzia@worldbank.org, respectively); Hernandez-de-Benito is from the University of Alicante (mhernandez.debenito@ua.es); and Jamison is from the University of Exeter (i.jamison@exeter.ac.uk).
 We are deeply grateful to our counterparts in the Government of Kenya, in the Micro and Small Enterprises Authority (MSEA) and in the State Department for Youth (SDY), in particular Olivia Ouko, Augustine Mayabi, Christine Wanjira, Nobby Macharia, Samuel Matonda, Caroline Kioko, Carol Kungu, Lydiah Musimi, Christine Wairimu, Magdalene Mbiti, Raphael Koome, and Arnold Ouma.
-We thank different colleagues who have worked on the design or implementation of the interventions as well as to advance KYEOP in general, in particular Cecilia Paradi-Guilford, Cornelia Tesliuc, Michael Munavu, Indhira Santos, and Kevin Heraniah.
-We also thank Kie Riedel for outstanding field coordination as well as Naomi Kimani, Georges Poquillon, Aspasea McKenna, and Moulik Shrivastava for field support as well as Innovations for Poverty Action (IPA) for data collection.
+We thank different colleagues who have worked on the design or implementation of the interventions as well as to advance KYEOP in general, in particular Yanina Domenella, Cecilia Paradi-Guilford, Cornelia Tesliuc, Michael Munavu, Indhira Santos, and Kevin Heraniah.
+We also thank Kie Riedel for outstanding field coordination as well as Naomi (IPA) for data collection.
 Funding from the World Bank Group's Umbrella Facility for Gender Equality (UFGE), the Competitiveness Policy Evaluation Lab (ComPEL), the Africa Gender Innovation Lab (GIL), the Africa Social Protection and Jobs Global Practice (SPJ), the Africa Finance, Competitiveness and Innovation Global Practice (FCI), the Research Support Budget (RSB), IPA, and IPA's Women's Work, Entrepreneurship, and Skilling Initiative funded through the Bill and Melinda Gates Foundation are gratefully acknowledged.
 Maria Hernandez-de-Benito acknowledges financial support from the Spanish Ministry of Science and Innovation Grant PID2021-124237NB-I00.
+Thi RCT was registered as AEARCTR-0006099.